bodymoto/bodymoto/README.md

 I am solo engineering the MVP of bodyboon.com (currently in closed beta), a food & nutrient web application for meal nutrition analysis.<br/>

-The project code (20,596 lines of JavaScript & growing) is not available to the general public.
+The project code is not available to the general public.
 This work includes but is not limited to:

 - Engineering a sign-up flow using Google's Firebase SDK
 - Engineering a recurring payment subscription service using Stripe's SDK